-This is part of a far wider question about the need to prepare society for future developments within information technology and networked systems.
+This is part of a far wider question about the need to prepare society for the likely future developments within information technology and networked systems.
 The UK lags behind many other states in terms of the attention paid to the teaching of Computing Science (as opposed to IT-training which focuses on the ability to use particular applications).
-Specific areas of government are doing their best to address this concern - for example the NCSC initiatives in cyber education for schools.
-Initiatives to improve computing science education in the UK are poorly coordinated.
-They are isolated in silos that result from the particular focus of individual government departments.
+Specific areas of government are doing their best - for example the NCSC initiatives in cyber education for schools - but the initiatives are not coordinated and are often limited by the silos that result from the particular focus of individual government departments.

-The biggest impact of AI will be on the future of work.
-It will affect when, where and how people engage with computing technologies.
-We will see a declining importance of some skills sets and a rise in others.
-It is likely that the skills required for routine knowledge-based work will decline in value, while those dealing with exceptional cases will rise in value.
-There will be a particular need for strong social skills and human negotiation to resolve these exceptional cases.
-We should engage the population in more informed discourse on that nature and value of data privacy, balanced against the value of data sharing (particularly in domains such as healthcare).
+The changing nature of employment, and of when, where and how people engage with computing technologies, is likely to continue, with declining importance of some skills sets and a rise in importance of others.
+E.g., it is likely that the skills required for routine knowledge-based work will decline in value, while those involved in dealing with exceptional cases, particularly where they involve strong social skills and human negotiation, will gain in value.
+There is an urgent need to engage the population in more informed discourse on that nature and value of data privacy, balanced against the value of data sharing (particularly in domains such as healthcare).